Chayti/Toy_management_system/task_description.md

 2. **Reload & Responsive:**

-    - Create a readme for **client-side** and write about your project (at least 5 bullet points).Do not forget to add your live site link of your website here.
+    - If you reload the protected/private routes (after login), this page will not redirect the user to the login page.
+Instead, it will keep the logged-in user on the protected route.
-    - Make your website home page mobile & desktop responsive (tablet responsive is optional)
+    - Make your website mobile & desktop responsive (tablet responsive is optional)

 <br/>